fixture3

 5. Save manufacturing costs

-6. Adapt to multi-variety and small batch production
+6. Adapt to multi-variety and small-batch production

 7. Enhance the controllability of the production process

-Process control: Fixtures can ensure consistency and repeatability during the processing, making the process more controllable, easy to monitor and adjust.
+Process control: Fixtures can ensure consistency and repeatability during the processing, making the process more controllable, and easy to monitor and adjust.

 What is a flexible fixture?